A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-Feder and Vardi \cite{DBLP:journals/siamcomp/FederV98} conjectured that a CSP over constraints $\mathcal{R}$ is either in P or NP-hard, and very recent work may have settled this question~\cite{2017arXiv170102409R}.
-In a very recent breakthrough, Cai and Chen \cite{DBLP:journals/jcss/CaiLX14,DBLP:conf/stoc/CaiC12} proved a dichotomy theorem for the counting versions of CSPs over complex weights: Given any finite ${D}$ and any finite set of constraint functions ${{\cal F}}$, where $f_i: D^{n_i} \rightarrow \mathbb{C}$, the problem of computing the partition function ${P(I)}$ is either in P or $\SharpP$-hard.
+Feder and Vardi \cite{DBLP:journals/siamcomp/FederV98} conjectured that a CSP over constraints $\mathcal{R}$ is either in P or NP-hard, and very recent work seems to have settled this question~\cite{bulatov,zhuk}.
+In a very recent breakthrough, Cai and Chen \cite{DBLP:journals/jcss/CaiLX14,DBLP:conf/stoc/CaiC12} proved a dichotomy theorem for counting versions of CSPs over complex weights: Given any finite ${D}$ and any finite set of constraint functions ${{\cal F}}$, where $f_i: D^{n_i} \rightarrow \mathbb{C}$, the problem of computing the partition function ${P(I)}$ is either in P or $\SharpP$-hard.
 On the negative side, the criteria are not known to be computable, but still the dichotomy exists.
-Another similar dichotomy conjecture, but yet to be proved, exists for \#CSP, namely that any \#CSP problem is either in FP or $\SharpP$-complete.
-See \cite{DBLP:conf/focs/BulatovD03} for some partial results regarding this conjecture and see also \cite{DBLP:journals/siamcomp/DyerGJ09,DBLP:conf/coco/CaiCL11,DBLP:journals/jcss/BulatovDGJJR12,DBLP:journals/siamcomp/CaiLX11,DBLP:journals/iandc/Yamakami12, DBLP:journals/tcs/Yamakami12} for other results in the are of counting versions of CSPs.
+Another similar dichotomy conjecture, but yet to be proven, exists for \#CSP, namely that any \#CSP problem is either in $\FP$ or $\SharpP$-complete.
+See \cite{DBLP:conf/focs/BulatovD03} for some partial results regarding this conjecture and see also \cite{DBLP:journals/siamcomp/DyerGJ09,DBLP:conf/coco/CaiCL11,DBLP:journals/jcss/BulatovDGJJR12,DBLP:journals/siamcomp/CaiLX11,DBLP:journals/iandc/Yamakami12, DBLP:journals/tcs/Yamakami12} for other results in the area of counting versions of CSPs.

-Another related result comes from Bl\"aser and Curticapean \cite{DBLP:conf/iwpec/BlaserC12} in which the $\#\textrm{W}[1]$-hardness of the weighted counting of all $k$-matchings in a bipartite graph was given.
+Another related result comes from Bl\"aser and Curticapean \cite{DBLP:conf/iwpec/BlaserC12} in which the $\#\textrm{W}[1]$-hardness of the weighted counting of all $k$-matchings in a bipartite graph was \mg{proven}.
 There, the weight of a matching is simply the product of the weights of the edges that constitute this matching.